 My passion is to help other parents with deaf children through my experience, and by updating our original website, from 2013 to this one, we are hoping to improve your access to our information.

-Hughan was 14 months old when he was diagnosed profoundly deaf and received his first powerful hearing aids.
-We were told our only option was to teach him sign language, which isn't a universal language, and varies from place to place around the world; if we taught Hughan sign language in Southern Africa, he would be solely reliant on us, as his parents, for guidance if we ever went to live anywhere else.
+When Hughan was 9 months old we became aware he couldn't hear us, but it took 5 agonizing months before he was diagnosed profoundly deaf, at 14 months old, and received his first powerful hearing aids.
+We were told by one Specialist in South Africa that our only option was to teach him sign language, which we found out isn't a universal language, and varies from place to place around the world; if we taught Hughan sign language in Southern Africa, he would be solely reliant on us, as his parents, for guidance if we ever went to live anywhere else.
 What made it even more challenging was that sign language also varies from town to town.

 In December 1989, searching for answers, we flew from Botswana to England to see Specialist in Harley Street, London.
 We wanted to find out if South Africa and England had a similar approach to deafness, which they did and signing was still our only option.

-Due to a chance encounter with Dr Elaine Saunders, sitting on the train between London Paddington Station and Cornwall, we found out about the pioneering work being done on the cochlear implant in Australia.
+Due to a chance encounter with Dr Elaine Saunders on another trip to Harley Street, sitting on the train between London Paddington Station and Cornwall, we found out about the pioneering work being done on the cochlear implant in Australia.
 Elaine had just flown in from Australia and was on her way to visit family in Devon when she told us.
 'This was just like winning the lottery.'